Where does Palm Oil come from?

 To this end, it questions its suppliers about the origin and journey of this and other raw materials, such as soy, paper and wood and beef, throughout the different production stages of a product.
 This is what experts call traceability.

-Jerónimo Martins annually replies to CDP Forests, an international program acting on behalf of investors who wish to understand how organizations are addressing their exposure to forests-related risks and discloses it to the public.
-In 2018, the Group was distinguished with A- (the highest mark is A) for its palm oil management practices.
+The Group also annually replies to CDP Forests, an international program acting on behalf of investors who wish to understand how organizations are addressing their exposure to forests-related risks and discloses it to the public.
+In 2023, Jerónimo Martins was distinguished with A (the highest score) for its performance under the ‘climate change’ programme, and A- (Leadership level) in ‘water security’ and managing the commodities associated with deforestation risk, namely palm oil.